sassoftware/ci360-extensions/ci360-twilio-connector/README.md

 ## Overview

-CI360 integration to Twilio using CI360 Connector Framework.
+CI360 Twilio Connector provides integration to Twilio using CI360 Connector Framework.
 CI360 Twilio Connector supports outbound SMS messages using Twilio APIs.
+It enables marketing end-users to send SMS messages to their customers through Twilio platform using CI360 External System Task.
 Only one-way (outbound) SMS is supported by this connector at the moment.

 ## Connector Architecture